sverweij/dependency-cruiser/README.md

 #### Declare some rules

-When you ran `depcruise --init` above, the command also added some rules to `.dependency-cruiser.js` that make sense in most projects, like detecting **circular dependencies**, dependencies **missing** in package.json, **orphans**, and production code relying on dev- or optionalDependencies.
+When you ran `dependency-cruiser --init` above, the command also added some rules to `.dependency-cruiser.js` that make sense in most projects, like detecting **circular dependencies**, dependencies **missing** in package.json, **orphans**, and production code relying on dev- or optionalDependencies.